markekraus/PSRAW/docs/Module/about_RedditThing.md

 Describes the RedditThing Class

 # LONG DESCRIPTION
 This is a meta-class used for objects returned from the reddit API.
-"Reddit Things" describe what the returned object is, such as a listing, a comment, a submission, a subreddit, a user, etc.
+"Reddit Things" describe what the returned object is, such as a listing, a comment, a submission, a subreddit, etc.

-The `RedditThing` Class is imported automatically when you import the PSRAW module.

 # Constructors
 ## RedditThing()